yysun/apprun-site/src/pages/configuration/diy.md

 ## Create Pages

-The auto generated event-component mapping in **src/_lib/index.tsx** makes it very easy to create the pages, and sets the routing events to the pages in a generic way.
+The auto-generated event-component mapping in **src/_lib/index.tsx** makes it very easy to create the pages, and sets the routing events to the pages in a generic way.

 ```javascript
 const element = 'main';